-I’m Nick Babcock, a software engineer with 10+ years of fullstack and DevOps experience forged in the fires as a startup’s foundational engineer.
+I’m Nick Babcock, a software engineer with 10+ years of fullstack and DevOps experience earned as the principal developer on flagship products.

 You might know me from my open source work, or from one of my many articles covering topics from authoring Wasm libraries to intricacies in Rust to edge compute to React component design.